TouchSky-Lab/Awesome-Text-to-Speech-TTS/README.md

 - Investigation of using disentangled and interpretable representations for one-shot cross-lingual voice conversion
 - MELLOTRON: MULTISPEAKER EXPRESSIVE VOICE SYNTHESIS BY CONDITIONING ON RHYTHM, PITCH AND GLOBAL STYLE TOKENS
 - ONE-SHOT VOICE CONVERSION BY VECTOR QUANTIZATION
+- BOOTSTRAPPING NON-PARALLEL VOICE CONVERSION FROM SPEAKER-ADAPTIVE TEXT-TO-SPEECH
+- Transfer Learning From Speech Synthesis to Voice Conversion With Non-Parallel Training Data

 # TTS with Speaker Embedding
 - Transfer Learning from Speaker Verification to Multispeaker Text-To-Speech Synthesis.
 NIPS,2018.